Hebrasco/Hebrasco/README.md

 ## Hello there, I'm Daniel 👋🏼

+- 👨🏼‍💻 iOS Developer
 - 🔭 I’m currently working on an image filter app
-- 🌱 I’m currently learning how to apply filters to images with Swift
+- 🌱 I’m currently learning image color filter algorithms
 - 👯 I’m looking to collaborate on iOS projects
-- ⚡ Fun fact: Spaghetto is the signular form of Spaghetti
+- ⚡️ Fun fact: Spaghetto is the signular form of Spaghetti

 ---